Print

 Instructions

-1. In a large serving bowl, whisk together the dressing ingredients until well blended.
-Then combined the drained black-eyed peas, black beans, corn, chopped tomatoes, bell pepper, onion, cilantro, and jalapeño; (see notes 11) for avocado.
+1. In a large mixing bowl, add the drained black-eyed peas, black beans, corn, chopped tomatoes, bell pepper, onion, cilantro, and jalapeño.

-2. Season to taste with additional salt and pepper.
+4. Season to taste with additional kosher salt and black pepper if needed

 Notes